Sdcrouse/periodic-table-cli-gem/NOTES.md

 •	Sort the partial lists of elements as well as the list of all elements.
 •	Add more help/description options as the program gains new features.
 •	Have the option to choose an element and navigate to the next or previous element.
-•	Be able to view small groups of elements instead of just one big list of them.
-And be able to navigate to the next or previous 10 elements.
+•	When viewing small groups of elements instead of all of them at once, be able to navigate to the next or previous 10 elements.
 •	Maybe add a Glossary option.
 •	Use the Colorize gem to distinguish elements by element_type (alkali, noble gas, etc).
 •	Add a "List" option that will allow the user to see the list of elements again.
+(Update: given the new layout of the Main Menu, this option is already there in a different form.)
 •	Scrape more information from each Element's url attribute.

 Ideas for a new version of the CLI ------------------------------------------------------